aditya01ad/VsCode/README.md

 For Python scripts:
 python drawgraph_1.py
+python graph_products.py

-For SageMath scripts, use the SageMath environment.
+For SageMath scripts, use the SageMath environment : sage draw_graphs.sage

+On Windows, you can use WSL and install SageMath.